mich-murphy/mich-murphy.com/blog/content/nixos-tmpfs-installation.md

 The following is summarised from a combination of 2 different blog posts: one detailing how to [configure a tmpfs on NixOS](https://elis.nu/blog/2020/05/nixos-tmpfs-as-root/) and another showing how to [harden the NixOS install](https://xeiaso.net/blog/paranoid-nixos-2021-07-18).

 The instructions setup a very simple file system, without a swap partition, just a 512MB boot partition and a root partition on the remaining space. **Note**: this method is used to create a legacy boot partition, as I use it to create a virtual machine inside of Proxmox.
-Refer to the linked post above on configuring a tmpfs for EUFI instructions.
+Refer to the linked post above on configuring a tmpfs for UEFI instructions.

 Before proceeding you will need a copy of the [NixOS Minimal ISO](https://nixos.org/download.html#nix-more).